suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ##  Processing Dependencies {#processing-dependencies}

-As described in {{required-checks}}, each Manifest must invoke each of its Dependencies' sections from the corresponding section of the dependent.
+As described in {{required-checks}}, the Manifest Processor must ensure that a Manifest with Dependencies invokes suit-directive-process-dependency for each of its Dependencies' sections from the corresponding section of the dependent.
 Any changes made to Parameters by the Dependency persist in the dependent.

-When a Process Dependency Command is encountered, the Manifest processor:
+When a Process Dependency Command is encountered, the Manifest Processor:

 1. Checks whether the map of Dependencies contains an entry for the current Component Index.
 If not present, it causes an immediate Abort.
 2. Checks whether the Dependency has been the target of a Dependency integrity check.
 If not, it causes an immediate Abort.
-2. Performs any application-specific setup that is required to parse the specified Component as a Dependency Manifest Envelope.
+2. Performs any application-specific setup that is required to parse the specified Component as a SUIT\_Envelope of a Dependency Manifest.
 3. Authenticates the Dependency Manifest.
 4. Executes the common-sequence section of the Dependency Manifest.
 5. Executes the section of the Dependency Manifest that corresponds to the currently executing section of the dependent.